 What Counts Toward Clinical Hours in Hawaiʻi

 Understanding what counts toward clinical hours is an important part of working toward licensure in Hawaiʻi.
 Many supervisees are surprised to learn that not every work activity counts toward their required hours.
+Tracking the correct types of experience helps ensure that you meet licensing requirements and avoid delays in your application process.

-Direct Client Contact
+Direct Client Contact:

-Direct client contact is typically the most important category of clinical hours.
+Direct client contact is typically the most important category of clinical hours, and hese hours represent the core of your clinical training.
+This includes time spent:

 • Conducting therapy sessions